Robert Altman: 1992–2006: Resurgence and final films

-2000s

-Gosford Park (2001), a large-cast, British country house murder mystery, was included on many critics' lists of the ten best films of that year.
-It won the Academy Award for Best Original Screenplay (Julian Fellowes) plus six more nominations, including two for Altman, as Best Director and Best Picture.
+Altman returned to the stage twice more.
+In 2004 He reunited with Bolcom, Weinstein, and the Lyric Opera to adapt his 1978 film, A Wedding, as an opera.
+It was generally well received.
+His final stage production was poorly received.
+In 2006, Altman travelled to England to direct the West End debut of Arthur Miller's final play, Resurrection Blues at the Old Vic Theatre.
+At this time, the Old Vic was managed by Kevin Spacey, and the production starred Maximilian Schell, James Fox, Neve Campbell, Matthew Modine, and Jane Adams.
+However, despite the pedigree of all involved, the production was an abject failure with poor reviews and behind-the-scenes bickering.

 Working with independent studios such as the now-shuttered Fine Line, Artisan (which was absorbed into today's Lionsgate), and USA Films (now Focus Features), gave Altman the edge in making the kinds of films he always wanted to make without studio interference.
+The Company, a film about the Joffrey Ballet in Chicago, featured a cast composed mainly of actual dancers.
+The film had been conceived by star Neve Campbell, an ex ballerina, and written by Altman's longtime friend, Barbara Turner.
+Altman directed a follow-up to Tanner '88 for the Sundance Channel, reuniting him with Michael Murphy as an older Jack Tanner.
 A film version of Garrison Keillor's public radio series A Prairie Home Companion was released in June 2006.
 Altman was still developing new projects up until his death, including a film based on Hands on a Hard Body: The Documentary (1997).

 In 2006, the Academy of Motion Picture Arts and Sciences awarded Altman an Academy Honorary Award for Lifetime Achievement.
 During his acceptance speech, he revealed that he had received a heart transplant approximately ten or eleven years earlier.
-The director then quipped that perhaps the Academy had acted prematurely in recognizing the body of his work, as he felt like he might have four more decades of life ahead of him.
+The director then quipped that perhaps the academy had acted prematurely in recognizing the body of his work, as he felt like he might have four more decades of life ahead of him.

 Directing style and technique

+Altman's particular style of filmmaking covered many genres — referred to as Altmanesque — but usually with a "subversive" or "anti-Hollywood" twist which typically relied on satire and humor to express his personal views.
+Actors especially enjoyed working under his direction because he encouraged them to improvise.
+He preferred large ensemble casts for his films, and developed a multitrack recording technique which produced overlapping dialogue from multiple actors.
+This produced a more natural, more dynamic, and more complex experience for the viewer.
+He also used highly mobile camera work and zoom lenses to enhance the activity taking place on the screen.
+Critic Pauline Kael, writing about his directing style, said that Altman could "make film fireworks out of next to nothing" and calls his method for making movies as "a step toward a new kind of movie naturalism."